-HarrisonStevens: The Holyrood North project is a unique placemaking and regeneration project imbedded into the historic city grain, while accommodating and responding to contemporary life.
+HarrisonStevens: The Holyrood North project is a unique placemaking and regeneration project embedded into the historic city grain while accommodating and responding to contemporary life.

 Within an UNESCO world heritage site, the old town of Edinburgh is an iconic city scape.
 Natural light is a valuable design component in such a dense urban environment.
 The relationship between light and dark through confined and open space within the old town is a key contributor to the spatial quality that the developed urban form draws on.
 The public realm in turn responds to this climate, aspect and colour through appropriate form, materiality and planting.

 The light enhances the sense of anticipation, drawing people into spaces & down closes.
 This contrast of scale and unexpected light enlightens our experience of the old town and this development in equal measure.
 The constant reference of glimpse views between buildings towards familiar Edinburgh landmarks, the Salisbury Crags or the original historic built form, provide constant reminders and comfort of context and orientation.

 Taking inspiration from the adjacent volcanic landscape of Arthur’s Seat and Salisbury Crags, the palette of materials, both underfoot and on buildings, is informed by both the immediate context and the desire to create this unique new urban landscape.
 A unifying concept of geology and geomorphology is played out across various public realm elements giving the site its own identity within the wider Old Town context.